 Back in the day before computers, people had to keep track of their inventory, their sales figures, and everything else using just a pen and paper.
-This understandably made things more difficult the bigger your business became.
+This understandably made things more complicated the more significant your business became.
 Imagine trying to keep track of thousands of products and customers with just paper and pencil, and, eventually, a pocket calculator.

 Once computers were invented, things got a little bit easier, but WMS’s were still largely a matter of paper and ink, they could just be typed rather than handwritten.
-This made things slightly more efficient and helped with readability issues, but the real game changer was when people began developing software that could handle data in a more efficient way.
+This made things slightly more efficient and helped with readability issues, but the real game changer was when people began developing software that could handle data more efficiently.

 One of the earliest and most widely used software programs for warehouse management was Microsoft Excel and other spreadsheet applications.
 These suddenly made keeping track of lists and tables a lot easier, and with the built-in mathematical formulas, people didn’t have to spend so much time tallying things up.